gregorfaurobert/python-confluence-sync/docs/user_guide.md

 ### How are page hierarchies handled?

 Page hierarchies in Confluence are represented as directory structures locally, with child pages stored in subdirectories named after their parent pages.

+## Quick Reference

+For a concise summary of all commands and features, please refer to the [Quick Reference Guide](quick_reference.md).

+The Quick Reference Guide provides:
+- Common command examples
+- Special Markdown syntax for Confluence elements
+- File structure overview
+- Image reference formats
+- And more

+It's designed to be a handy reference once you're familiar with the basic concepts of the tool.